 Born in 2007 and bred for the BRC 6 Star Show (one held - at that time - every 7 Years

 He won Best in Show on his first ever outing to the Northern Lop Club stock show at Middleton in Manchester (hence his name) and then he went on to Win

 BEST OF BREED Mini Lop at Stafford 6* Show a month or so later.
 He was a super show buck with lots of 'character' and he always held his head up shouting 'look at me' to all of the Judges.

 I later sold him on, after taking stock off him self, to help further anothe Mini Lop breeders stud - LYNBROOK STUD - Chris Humphries in West Wale

 This was a buck I never showed - I know - you are looking at him and wondering WHY?

-This buck was in the very first litter I had off Edam, and originally I sold him as a youngster to another breeder, but she felt that he was too big (he only ever at him heaviest weighed 3lb9oz) so I bought him back.
+This buck was in the very first litter I had off Edam, and originally I sold him as a youngster to another breeder, but she felt that he was too big (At his heaviest as a fully mature adult, he only weighed 3lb 9oz) so I bought him back.

 He went on to sire Gr.
 Ch.
-Ruskin's MG (Top Winning Mini Lop 2009) and a number of other veruy prolific BIS winners.
+Ruskin's MG (Top Winning Mini Lop 2009) and a number of other very prolific BIS winners.